LostChessElo/cs50p/README.md

 Making it easier to test and debug
 Once Problem Set 5 is completed, I will focus on updating my previous sets to practice breaking down code into smaller, reusable functions.

+-- CS50P Problem set 5 --

+in this prroblem set i was immediately faced with a problem i previously discussed; not breaking down my code into smallerr fumcitioms this increases readability and makes it easierr to test

+Problems I struggled with:

+Vanity Plates:
+this unit test took me by far the longest, it was a trial and error i had to wrtie ALOT of test cases and hope it would run but in the end i overcame it

+im getting alot better at wrriting rreadabel code and splitting uop my though process though